puppylinux-woof-CE/woof-CE/initrd-progs/0initrd/README.txt

 Any file having that base name is identified as a pupsave.
 If the pupsave happens to be fake or corrupted, the script will show an error message and will continue with the boot process in PUPMODE 5 (first boot).

-By default pupsaves created by Pupsave Backup will be ignored unless you specify a boot param: pfix=psavebkp